jeffsp/SPOC_Conversion/apps/las2spoc/las2spoc.1.md

 :   Print version information and exit

 \-\-preserve-timestamps, -t
-:   Preserve LAS time stamps by multiplying the GPS time field by
+:   Preserve LAS time stamps by bit-casting the GPS time field to an
-    the scalar 1e9 and storing it in the extra[0] field.
+    unsigned 64-bit integer and storing it in the extra[0] field.

 # SEE ALSO